TEAMMATES/teammates/README.md

 ### Quickstart

+Run the project locally to view features.
 This project uses MarkBind for developer documentation.
 MarkBind is used to create a static site, and can parse markdown, GitHub Flavoured Markdown, and more.

 All the commands in this document are assumed to be run from the /docs folder, unless specified otherwise.